 Paul M. Healy

 Harvard Business School; National Bureau of Economic Research (NBER)

 Harvard University - Harvard Business School

-We use Transparency International’s ratings of self-reported anticorruption efforts for 480 corporations to examine factors underlying firms’ efforts and their consequences.
-We find that firms with high anticorruption efforts are domiciled in countries with low corruption ratings and strong anticorruption enforcement, operate in high corruption risk industries, have recently faced a corruption enforcement action, employ a Big Four audit firm, and have a higher percentage of independent directors.
-Controlling for these effects, we find that firms with abnormally low anticorruption efforts have relatively higher subsequent media allegations of corruption.
-They also report higher future sales growth and show a negative relation between profitability change and sales growth in high corruption geographic segments compared to firms with high anticorruption efforts.
-The net effect on valuation from sales growth and profitability is close to zero.
-We conclude that, on average, firms’ self-reported anticorruption efforts reflect real efforts to combat corruption and are not merely cheap talk.
+We use Transparency International’s ratings of self-reported anticorruption efforts for 480 corporations to analyze factors underlying the ratings.
+Our tests examine whether these forms of disclosure reflect firms’ real efforts to combat corruption or are cheap talk.
+We find that firms with high ratings are domiciled in countries with low corruption ratings and strong anticorruption enforcement, operate in high corruption risk industries, have recently faced a corruption enforcement action, employ a Big Four audit firm, and have a higher percentage of independent directors.
+Controlling for these effects and other determinants, we find that firms with lower residual ratings have relatively higher subsequent media allegations of corruption.
+They also report higher future sales growth and show a negative relation between profitability change and sales growth in high corruption geographic segments.
+The net effect on valuation from sales growth and changes in profitability is close to zero.
+Given this evidence, we conclude that, on average, firms’ self-reported anticorruption efforts signal real efforts to combat corruption and are not merely cheap talk.

 Keywords: corruption, bribery, corporate performance, sales growth, profitability, disclosure, enforcement, monitoring, leadership

 JEL Classification: M14, M1, M2, M4working papers series

 Date posted: March 6, 2013 ; Last revised: January 29, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo6 in 0.328 seconds